 I. First, International Law is international.

 By international, we should understand that its content is not determined by one or a small group of nations, but rather has been established by the state practice of many countries interacting with each other over the last 400 years.

 Until the 20th century, the principal form of state practice was the establishment of customary law (explained in the the famous case of the S.S.
 Lotus, a case between France and Turkey decided by the Permanent Court of International Justice (PCIJ) in 1927.
 The PCIJ was the predecesssor to the current “World Court” or International Court of Justice (ICJ) established by the United Nations Charter (1945), and constituted in 1946.

 Increasingly since the mid-20th century, multilateral treaties have led to the establishment of new norms of general applicability, both by becoming immediately binding on states which became parties to or ratified them, and through the process of “crystallization” of their norms into customary law as a result of their acceptance in state practice.

 But in both cases of customary law and multilateral treaties, norms of international law came into being as the result of the actions of a large number of states.
 No one state could or can establish a new norm of international law by itrself.

-Thhis point is rather important when one considers the claims by the United States that is execution of “enemy combatant” on the territory of a foreign state is permitted under international law.
-The U.S. interpretation of the requirements of international law is not determination.
+This point is rather important when one considers the claims by the United States that is execution of “enemy combatants” on the territory of a foreign state is permitted under international law.
+The U.S. interpretation of the requirements of international law is not determinative.
 Nor is that of Russia, France, or any other country.

 Mr. Trump and other beginners may initially have some difficulties in grasping the truly international nature of the processes by which norms of international law arise, are interpreted, and in some very specific ways enforced.